-At the cornerstone of the \$4 billion IMF agreement is completing the privatisation of all state economic enterprises by 2001 (EIU, 2000) and reducing inflation to single digits by 2002.
-The programme has got off to a good start.
+At the cornerstone of the \$4 billion IMF agreement is completing the privatisation of all state economic enterprises by 2001 (EIU, 2000) and reducing inflation to single digits by 2002.19 The programme has got off to a good start.
 During the first four months of 2000, Turkey sold off \$5.3 billion in state companies and operating licenses, exceeding the total privatisation of the past 17 years (KEW 12-18 Apr 2000).
 Inflation is also falling, although not by enough to reduce inflation to the forecast 25% by the end of 2000.
-There is widespread support and commitment for structural reform - in large part because it is also producing new models for the world market solely in Turkey.
-Toyota and Hyundai appear to be in the process of re-organising their Turkish ventures as major export platforms for the EMEA market.
-The IMF agreement and prospects of EU membership were likely to be decisive in these new investment decisions.
+There is widespread support and commitment for structural reform - in large part because it is seen as Turkey's last chance to become a normally functioning market economy and to join the EU.

-The IMF agreement also involved new legislation that allows foreign investors to seek international arbitration in disputes over contracts involving the state.
+19 The IMF agreement also involved new legislation that allows foreign investors to seek international arbitration in disputes over contracts involving the state.
 This has been one of the biggest obstacles to financing much needed energy and other infrastructure projects, and should encourage FDI inflows (EIU, 1999).